cgranell/notebook/lectures/2015-02-EM-SOA-WS.md

 # SOC - Discussion

+* Did final users benefit in using/exploiting services?
+* Did developers gain in devleopn applications?
+* Did industry benefit?
-* Who benefits from  SOA, SOC, etc?
+* Who actually benefited from the irruption of SOA, SOC, etc?
-* more questions here?

 ---